Capitals defeat Jets 5-2 behind four-goal second period - WHIZ News

 The Denmark native is now two points shy of passing injured Jets forward Nikolaj Ehlers (361 points) for second on the all-time Danish points list.

 NOTES: Washington has scored a power-play goal in six straight games, extending its longest stretch of consecutive games with at least one power-play marker since the 2020-21 season (five games, Jan.
 24 to Feb.
-1, 2021) … Morrissey and Kyle Connor, who assisted on Dubois’ goal, both moved their point streaks to five games. … The Capitals recalled defensemen Lucas Johansen from the Hershey Bears.
+1, 2021) … The Capitals recalled defensemen Lucas Johansen from the Hershey Bears.
 Johansen has recorded two points in 12 games with Hershey this season.

 UP NEXT